David Franklin (curator): Publications and Books

+"Rosso Fiorentino, Marcillat and Vasari in Arezzo: the Reinvention of the Image of the Immaculate Conception", in La Disputa sull'Immacolata Concezione nella Toscana del Cinquecento, ed.
+C. Hollberg, Florence 2022, pp. 109-123.

+"A rediscovered 'Pietà' by Andrea del Sarto", The Burlington Magazine, 166, 2024, pp. 236-243.

 Exibibition Catalogues

 Forty-Part Motet by Janet Cardiff (Cleveland Museum of Art, 2013).

 Caravaggio and his Roman circle (National Gallery of Canada and the Kimbell Art Museum, 2011).

 From Raphael to the Carracci: The Art of Papal Rome (National Gallery of Canada, 2009).

 Leonardo da Vinci, Michelangelo and the Renaissance in Florence (National Gallery of Canada, 2005).

 The Art of Parmigianino (National Gallery of Canada and the Frick Collection New York, 2003).

 Italian Drawings from the National Gallery of Canada 2003.